 All the sudden I was a bit dizzy and a lot of thoughts were going through my head.
 Affording a Lamborghini as a lot closer than I thought it once I learned about the Diablo and financing.
 I researched more on the Diablo and liked what I read and discovered.

 My Diablo is a 1999 VT Alpine edition.
-The VT stands for Viscous Traction and means the car has all wheel drive.
-The Alpine edition means they added fancy stereo equipment from Alpine including a back up camera and subwoofers.
-My car has a five speed manual transmission as do all Daiblo’s (modern Lamborghini’s do not even come with a manual transmission).
-The car has 530 horse power and came with an aftermarket exhaust when I bought it.
-I heard about half of Diablo’s had an after market exhaust installed at the dealerships when new, because the stock exhaust did not do the V12’s beautiful sound justice.
+The VT stands for Viscous Traction and means the car has all-wheel drive.
+The Alpine edition means they added fancy stereo equipment from Alpine including a backup camera and subwoofers.
+My car has a five-speed manual transmission as do all Diablo’s (modern Lamborghini’s do not even come with a manual transmission).
+The car has 530 horsepower and came with an aftermarket exhaust when I bought it.
+I heard about half of Diablo’s had an aftermarket exhaust installed at the dealerships when new, because the stock exhaust did not do the V12’s beautiful sound justice.